-- Environment Agency Flood and Coastal Management Capital Investment Programme - Tunbridge Wells Borough Council Level 1 and Level 2 Strategic Flood Risk Assessment (2019) - Tunbridge Wells Level 2 SFRA: Proposed Flood Risk Management Measures Modelling (2019) - Technical Note Costings of potential Flood Risk Management measures at Paddock Wood Kent County Council Flood Investigation Report (December 2018)
+- Environment Agency Flood and Coastal Management Capital Investment Programme - Tunbridge Wells Borough Council Level 1 and Level 2 Strategic Flood Risk Assessment (2019) - Tunbridge Wells Level 2 SFRA: Proposed Flood Risk Management Measures Modelling (2019) - Technical Note Costings of potential Flood Risk Management measures at Paddock Wood Kent County Council Flood Investigation Report (December 2018) - Updated modelling work for Paddock Wood and East Capel.

-- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Specific and ongoing discussions with the Environment Agency and Kent County Council (as the Lead Local Flood Authority) in relation to the SFRA work, in particular in relation to Paddock Wood/Capel/Five Oak Green and Royal Tunbridge Wells.
+- Early engagement consultation with infrastructure providers as part of scenario testing and determining constraints and development options in November 2016. - Consultation at the Regulation 18 Issues and Options Consultation from May to June 2017. - Stakeholder consultation with infrastructure providers in July/August 2018. - Stakeholder consultation with infrastructure providers in March/April 2019. - Stakeholder consultation with infrastructure providers in June 2019. - Consultation on the Regulation 18 Draft Local Plan from September to November 2019 - Stakeholder consultation with infrastructure providers in October 2020 on the draft revised development strategy - Specific and ongoing discussions with the Environment Agency and Kent County Council (as the Lead Local Flood Authority) in relation to the SFRA work and the Strategic Sites Masterplanning Work, in relation to Paddock Wood/Capel/Five Oak Green and Royal Tunbridge Wells.

-- 3.140 There are a number of existing flood defences across the borough, which are present alongside sections of river channel to protect certain areas from fluvial flooding.
+- 3.141 There are a number of existing flood defences across the borough, which are present alongside sections of river channel to protect certain areas from fluvial flooding.
 A review of key defences across the borough has been carried out as part of the SFRA work.
-The following are existing defences within the borough: - embankments along the River Rother south east of Sandhurst; - embankment and raised sandbags along the Southborough Stream north east of Southborough and adjacent to Woodgate Way in Tonbridge; - embankment and concrete bank protection along the banks of the Alder Stream at Five Oak Green; - The Leigh Flood Storage Area (FSA) is an online storage reservoir located on the River Medway that was constructed in 1982. and lies approximately 1km north of the borough boundary north of Bidborough (a small section of the area forming the Flood Storage Area extends into Tunbridge Well borough).
+The following are existing defences within the borough: - embankments along the River Rother south east of Sandhurst; - embankment and raised sandbags along the Southborough Stream north east of Southborough and adjacent to Woodgate Way in Tonbridge; - embankment and concrete bank protection along the banks of the Alder Stream at Five Oak Green; - The Leigh Flood Storage Area (FSA) is an online storage reservoir located on the River Medway that was constructed in 1982 and lies approximately 1km north of the borough boundary north of Bidborough (a small section of the area forming the Flood Storage Area extends into Tunbridge Well borough).
 Although the FSA is kept empty under normal flow conditions, it attenuates floods from the Upper Medway catchment (River Medway and River Eden) during times of raised flows and primarily aims to reduce the flow of the Medway and protect Tonbridge from flooding.
-However, it provides some benefit in terms of reduced peak flood flows downstream of Tonbridge in the River Medway floodplain at the noth of the borough. - Since the flooding events in 2013/2014, a partnership has been formed between the Environment Agency, Kent County Council, Sevenoaks and Tonbridge and Malling Borough Councils to bring forward plans to increase the capacity of the Leigh FSA.
+However, it provides some benefit in terms of reduced peak flood flows downstream of Tonbridge in the River Medway floodplain at the north of the borough. - Since the flooding events in 2013/2014, a partnership has been formed between the Environment Agency, Kent County Council, Sevenoaks and Tonbridge and

+Malling Borough Councils to bring forward plans to increase the capacity of the Leigh FSA.
 As part of this planning, Tunbridge Wells Borough Council has been consulted on the proposals.
-The latest update on plans for the Leigh Flood Storage Area expansion, indicate that detailed design is currently underway and subject to receiving planning permission, construction is scheduled for 2020-2023.
+A planning application has been submitted for the Leigh Flood Storage Area expansion and subject to receiving planning permission - construction is scheduled for 2020-2023.
 It is anticipated that the main construction should be complete by 2022.